mondele/btt-writer-docs/docs/tPublish.rst

 •	On the content server - The server must have the version that will be published.
 If the work was done on multiple devices, then it may need to be merged together.
 Get the help of a Content Tech to make merging easier (either email `help@door43.org <mailto:help@door43.org>`_ for Door43 or `helpdesk@techadvancement.com <mailto:helpdesk@techadvancement.com>`_ for WACS.

 *	Agreements - Everyone involved in the translation and checking must have agreed to the Statement of Faith, the Translation Guidelines, and the Open License.
-This can be done either by creating Door43 accounts or by physically signing the documents and digitizing them (scanning or photos).
+This can be done either by creating server accounts or by physically signing the documents and digitizing them (scanning or photos).
 See http://ufw.io/forms for downloadable agreement forms.

 Reviewing the Project
 ^^^^^^^^^^^^^^^^^^^^^^